mikaelmolliex/drift-map/THIRD_PARTY_NOTICES.md

 Drift Map source code is released under the GNU General Public License v3.0.
 Drift Map also uses and, in some distributions, embeds third-party software and assets.
 Those components remain governed by their respective licenses; the GPLv3 license for Drift Map does not replace their original copyright notices or license terms.

-This document records the principal components identified in the project and the macOS beta standalone.
+This document records the principal components identified in the project and the macOS alpha standalone.
 The detailed inventory of transitive libraries packaged with the tracker is being expanded.

 ## Cycling '74 Max Runtime